mdn/content/files/en-us/web/api/file_system_api/origin_private_file_system/index.md

 {{securecontext_header}}{{DefaultAPISidebar("File System API")}}

-The origin private file system (OPFS) is a storage endpoint provided as part of the [File System API](https://fs.spec.whatwg.org/), which is private to the origin of the page and not visible to the user like the regular file system.
+The origin private file system (OPFS) is a storage endpoint provided as part of the [File System API](/en-US/docs/Web/API/File_System_API), which is private to the origin of the page and not visible to the user like the regular file system.
 It provides access to a special kind of file that is highly optimized for performance and offers in-place write access to its content.

 ## Working with files using the File System Access API

-The [File System Access API](https://wicg.github.io/file-system-access/), which extends the File System API, provides access to files using picker methods.
-As an example:
+The [File System Access API](https://wicg.github.io/file-system-access/), which extends the [File System API](/en-US/docs/Web/API/File_System_API), provides access to files using picker methods.
+For example:

 1. {{domxref("Window.showOpenFilePicker()")}} allows the user to choose a file to access, which results in a {{domxref("FileSystemFileHandle")}} object being returned.
 2. {{domxref("FileSystemFileHandle.getFile()")}} is called to get access to the file's contents, the content is modified using {{domxref("FileSystemFileHandle.createWritable()")}} / {{domxref("FileSystemWritableFileStream.write()")}}.